segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 `utility` | Executes only with manual calls such as Logging. <br><br>These are plugins that change the Analytics 2.0 functionality.
 Utility plugins run outside of the event pipeline, and only execute once.

 ### Example Plugins
-Here's an example of a plugin that converts all track event names to lowercase before the event gets sent through the rest of the pipeline:
+Here's an example of a plugin that converts all track event names to lowercase before the event goes through the rest of the pipeline:

 ```js
 export const lowercase: Plugin = {